If you have already left school and would like to apply to university, follow the steps below.

-You must be eligible for an OP or selection rank equal to or above the minimum OP or selection rank required for consideration in the offer round, through completion of a recognised formal or non-formal qualification.
-The OP/Selection Rank stated on the program summary of your chosen program is a guide only as it can vary from intake to intake.
+You must be eligible for an ATAR or selection rank equal to or above the minimum ATAR or selection rank required for consideration in the offer round, through completion of a recognised formal or non-formal qualification.
+The ATAR/Selection Rank stated on the program summary of your chosen program is a guide only as it can vary from intake to intake.

-You may be eligible for an adjustment to your OP or selection rank under the Access USC Scheme.
+You may be eligible for an adjustment to your ATAR or selection rank under the Access USC Scheme.